McGillX/course-development-guide/docs/source/problem-templates.rst

 Dropdown - Inline Display
 ----------------------------------------------

 Displays the question text inline with the dropdown menu for selecting answer options.
+Dropdown problems can only be programmed with one answer.

 .. literalinclude:: /problem-templates/dropdown-inline_display.html
    :language: xml